 A native of the Northeastern U.S. he moved to New Mexico in 2011.
 The New Mexican landscape is an inspiration.

-He attended classes at the Munson Williams Proctor Institute, Utica, NY, Massachusetts College of Art, Boston, MA and School of the Museum of Fine Arts Boston, Boston, MA.
-As an arts advocate he has worked with Massachusetts Artist Leaders Coalition, served on the board of the Monotype Guild of New England and was president of 4th Floor Artists, Rockland, MA.
-He curated and organize numerous shows in Massachusetts and after moving to New Mexico opened Leich Lathrop Gallery in 2012.
+He attended classes at the Munson Williams Proctor Institute, Utica, NY, Massachusetts College of Art, Boston, MA, and School of the Museum of Fine Arts Boston, Boston, MA.
+As an arts advocate, he has worked with Massachusetts Artist Leaders Coalition, served on the board of the Monotype Guild of New England, and was president of 4th Floor Artists, Rockland, MA.
+He curated and organized numerous shows in Massachusetts and, after moving to New Mexico, opened Leich Lathrop Gallery in 2012, which closed in 2013.